 A PIP claim involves going through an assessment that uses a points-scoring system to determine entitlement.
 The PIP assessment involves an independent health care professional looking at your application, and deciding what information is required from medical and other professionals who know you, or if further information is required from you.
 You are likely to be asked to undertake a health assessment by an independent health care professional as part of this process.
-At present, due to the coronavirus outbreak, face to face assessments may not taking place and decisions may be made by carrying out telephone assessments, and where possible, by using existing medical evidence, please call our Helpline for updated information.
+Most assessments are carried out by telephone or video link, however you could be asked to attend a face to face assessment.

-Once this assessment has taken place, a report will be sent to the Department for Work and Pensions (DWP) who will make a decision about your entitlement to one or both components.
+Once this assessment has taken place, a report will be sent to the Department for Work and Pensions (DWP) or the Department for Communities (DfC) for people living in Northern Ireland who will make a decision about your entitlement to one or both components.